winguru/PowerSploit/Privesc/README.md

   tasks.
 However, this folder is no longer readable for low privileged user accounts.
 In this fork, *PowerUp* uses the ``schtasks.exe`` to enumerate available scheduled tasks
   (I know, this is lazy.
 Maybe we switch to COM enumeration someday) and returns the results as ``PowerUp.ScheduledTask`` objects.
 The new ``Get-ModifiableScheduledTaskFile2`` function operates on these objects to find scheduled tasks with weak file permissions on their executable paths.
-* A *PowerUpLight.ps1* version was added.
-This version of *PowerUp* should be fully functional, but excludes all abuse related functions.
-This makes it possible to strip the more malicious stuff like base64 encoded malicious binaries.
-This could be useful to prevent detection by AV solutions.

 Compared to other popular privilege escalation enumeration tools, *PowerUp* still lacks a lot of stuff.
 However, I really like it because it is overviewable and can be great incorporated into manually enumeration.
 When I find the time, I will add some checks to improve the automated enumeration capabilities and I'm happy for anyone